 - Keep malicious viruses, spyware and other threats out by keeping your anti-virus and anti-malware applications always up-to-date

-No matter how good your security and IT protection is, the weakest link is always people.
+No matter how good your security and IT protection, the weakest link is always people.

 - How to protect your IT infrastructure